-- A1 This environmental authority authorises environmental harm referred to in the conditions herein.
-Where a condition in this environmental authority refers to environmental harm the condition is taken to authorise the environmental harm occurring in compliance with the condition.
-Where there is no condition or this environmental authority is silent on a matter, the lack of a condition or silence shall not be construed as authorising environmental harm. - A2 In carrying out the mining activity the holder of this environmental authority must comply with Schedule A Table 1 (Authorised Mining Activities) and Schedule K Figure 1a (Project Infrastructure Layout Mine Infrastructure Area), Schedule K Figure 1b (Project Infrastructure Layout TSF and Accommodation Village) and Schedule K Figure 1c (Project Infrastructure Layout Support Infrastructure).
+- A1 This environmental authority authorises environmental harm referred to in the conditions.
+Where there is no condition or this environmental authority is silent on a matter, the lack of a condition or silence does not authorise environmental harm. - A2 In carrying out the mining activity the holder of this environmental authority must comply with Schedule A Table 1 (Authorised Mining Activities) and Schedule L Figure 1a (Project Infrastructure Layout Mine Infrastructure Area), Schedule L Figure 1b (Project Infrastructure Layout TSF and Accommodation Village) and Schedule L Figure 1c (Project Infrastructure Layout Support Infrastructure).
+The EA holder must: - (a) Submit to the administering authority all TBA values for the 'Renewables' Mine Domain in accordance with and at the same time as the Project Layout Plan required in accordance with condition J2 of this environmental authority.